FAQs

 Q: Can RDMO handle discipline-specific needs?

-Q: How does DMP4NFDI support the development of these Catalogs?
+Q: How does DMP4NFDI support the development of these catalogs?

 We work with consortia through focused Incubator-Projects. where we collaborate e.g., to